amundo/documentation-project-list/README.md

 # documentation-project-list
-A simple list of online language documentation projects.
+A simple list of online language documentation projects (by other people), for my own reference.
 Do with it what you will.

 ## Moro Documentation Project